StratosphereLabs/stratosphere-ui/src/components/Form/FormFileInput.md

 # FormFileInput

 The `FormFileInput` component is a React component that provides a custom file input with built-in functionality for handling user input and displaying errors.
-It is designed to work with the react-hook-form library, and it wraps the `FileInput` component from the react-daisyui library to provide a styled input field.
+It is designed to work with the `react-hook-form` library, and it wraps the `FileInput` component from the DaisyUI library to provide a styled input field.

 ## Props